cjpan/linux-server-configuration/README.md

         CREATE DATABASE catalog WITH OWNER catalog;

-7. Connect to the database and lock down the permissions to only let "access_role" create tables
+7. Connect to the database and lock down the permissions to only let "catalog" create tables

         \c catalog
         REVOKE ALL ON SCHEMA public FROM public;
-        GRANT ALL ON SCHEMA public TO access_role;
+        GRANT ALL ON SCHEMA public TO catalog;

    Finally press `Control`+`D` to quit